MSME & Startups Forum - Bharat

 MSME & Startups Forum – Bharat is an Indian nonprofit organization founded to facilitate entrepreneurs and businesses to head the Prime Minister of India Narendra Modi's call for AtmaNirbharBharat and #VocalForLocal campaign.
-It has a vision to provide a platform for pan-India based MSMEs (Micro, Small & Medium Enterprises) Startups, Entrepreneurs, businesses and professionals to connect and network.

 It is an Indian NGO that provides a platform for Indian MSMEs & startups.
-It is all about providing the much-needed platform to connect, network and explore new business opportunities to grow, to share knowledge about opportunities/options for technology up-gradation, skill development etc, by organizing seminars, conferences, expos and fairs to achieve its mission.

 The founder and national president of MSME & Startup Forum -Bharat, Mr. Manoj Kumar Shah called on the union minister of Road Transport & Highways and the Minister of Micro, Small and Medium Enterprises (MSME), Mr. Nitin Gadkari on 1 March 2021.

+The Forum has an expansive presence.
+It has 145 chapters in India, across 27 states and 5 union territories, covering a total of 90 cities.
+It also has 10 cross-border chapters.